Participer au site avec un Tip

 percentile, median, mean

-nanquantile : equivalent to nanpercentile, but with q in the range [0, 1].
+nanquantile : equivalent to nanpercentile, except q in range [0, 1].

 Notes